 Before you lower the mattress, it is easiest to take all of the sheets off right away so that you don't have to bother with them.
 Also, take off any mattress cover that may be on it.

 Unscrew the back screws (make sure you hold on to them) and then lower just the foot of the crib slowly to the setting that you decided upon in Step 1.
 Then, attach the screws back into the crib.
 After you are done with the foot of the crib, then move to the head.
 You can remove the screws from the crib and then move the mattress down to align itself with the setting you have selected.
 Finally, reattach these screws.

-The best thing you can do after changing the mattresses setting is to find something that is of equal or a little heavier weight as your child's and put it into the crib.
-This way you can test to make sure that the settings are level and that you screwed the screws in tight enough and that your child can't fall, slide or get hurt.
+The best thing you can do after changing the mattresses setting is to find something that is of equal or a little heavier weight as your child and put it into the crib.
+This way you can test to make sure the settings are level, you screwed the screws in tight enough and your child can't fall, slide, or get hurt.

 After you have made sure the crib is safe for your baby, you can put the mattress pad or cover back on, followed by the sheets you took off earlier.

 You're done!
-You can feel rest assured that your baby will get a good night's sleep and be safe in the crib you adjusted, which in turn means that you get a full night sleep too!
+You can rest assured your baby will get a good night's sleep and be safe in the crib you adjusted, which in turn means that you get a full night sleep too!